 The Global Engagement element of the Brandeis Core requires students to demonstrate at least an Intermediate-Low level of proficiency (as defined by the ACTFL Proficiency Guidelines) in a world language.
 Students usually satisfy this requirement by completing either three semesters of language study at Brandeis or through a combination of prior study and coursework at Brandeis.
 Many students, however, continue their language study beyond the basic requirement.
 The Notation commends students on their efforts to expand and maintain their multilingualism.

 To receive the Notation, students must

-- Study Japanese at Brandeis beyond the Brandeis core world languages and cultures requirement (three semesters or the equivalent) by taking at least two more courses.
-Only courses taught in Japanese count for the Notation.
+- study Chinese at Brandeis beyond the Brandeis Core World Languages and Cultures requirement (three semesters or the equivalent) by taking at least two more courses.
+Only courses taught in Chinese count for the Notation.

-- Maintain an average GPA of 3.3 (B+) in the Japanese language courses.
+- maintain an average GPA of 3.3 (B+) in the Chinese language courses.

 - The Notation is available to undergraduate students only.

 - If students take more than the required number of courses, they may choose courses that apply for the Notation.